Israeli airstrikes on Gaza continue even as hopes for a cease-fire grow

-After the Palestinian Islamic Jihad militant group fired longer-range rockets toward Israel Thursday — sending shrapnel slicing through apartments that killed one person — the Israeli military said its warplanes struck Islamic Jihad rocket launchers.
+After the Palestinian Islamic Jihad militant group fired longer-range rockets toward Israel Thursday — sending shrapnel slicing through apartments that killed a 70-year-old man — the Israeli military said its warplanes struck Islamic Jihad rocket launchers.
 Gaza residents reported explosions in farms near the southern city of Rafah.
 There were no immediate reports of casualties.

 The cross-border exchanges this week have pitted Israel against Islamic Jihad, the second-largest militant group in Gaza after the territory's Hamas rulers.
 Since Tuesday, Israel says its strikes have killed five senior Islamic Jihad figures.
 Islamic Jihad has retaliated with over 800 rockets fire toward densely populated parts of Israel.
 In that time, Israel's military said it has used airstrikes to hit at least 215 targets in Gaza, including rocket and mortar launch sites and militants preparing to use them.